All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Being an antidiarrheal gastrointestinal protector, that is, a remedy that protects the mucous membrane of the gastrointestinal tract, Smecta exhibits its adsorbing properties in case of poisoning.

-Therefore, answering the question whether it is possible to use Smecta in case of poisoning, experts note the expediency of its use, first of all, for young children - because of the real threat of rapid dehydration with diarrhea.
-And, although conventional anti-diarrhea drugs are not used in detoxification therapy (since vomiting and diarrhea are a physiological way to cleanse the body of toxic substances), the use of Smecta - due to its adsorbing properties - is also acceptable for adults.
-[1]
+Therefore, answering the question of whether Smecta can be used in cases of poisoning, experts note the advisability of its use, first of all, for young children - due to the real threat of rapid dehydration during diarrhea.
+And, although conventional anti-diarrhea drugs are not used in detoxification therapy (since vomiting and diarrhea are a physiological way of cleansing the body of toxic substances), the use of Smecta - due to its adsorbing properties - is also acceptable for adults. [ 1 ]

-Basically, Smecta is used for diarrhea - in the complex treatment of diseases of the gastrointestinal tract, accompanied by acute and chronic diarrhea of various origins.
+Smecta is mainly used for diarrhea - in the complex treatment of gastrointestinal tract diseases accompanied by acute and chronic diarrhea of various origins.

-Does Smekta help with poisoning?
-According to the official instructions, this remedy is effective for diarrhea and poisoning caused by food error, that is, in the complex treatment of food poisoning - acute gastroenteritis in case of food poisoning; with the so-called travelers' diarrhea, as well as with intestinal disorders provoked by infectious diseases.
+Does Smecta help with poisoning?
+According to the official instructions, this remedy is effective for diarrhea and poisoning caused by food errors, that is, in the complex treatment of food toxic infections - acute gastroenteritis due to food poisoning; so-called traveler's diarrhea, as well as intestinal disorders caused by infectious diseases.

 Other indications include chronic diarrhea caused by radiation therapy or chemotherapy, and acquired immunodeficiency syndrome.

-With irritable bowel syndrome, Smecta does not reduce diarrhea, but due to sorption and removal of excess gases in the intestine, it significantly alleviates the general condition.
+In case of irritable bowel syndrome, Smecta does not reduce diarrhea, but due to sorption and removal of excess gases in the intestines, it significantly alleviates the general condition.

-Since Smecta (other trade names: Diosmectite, Smectalia, Endosorb, Dioctab Solution) is also a non-systemic antacid, it can be prescribed for heartburn, stomach discomfort and other dyspeptic symptoms, such as bile poisoning and vomiting.
-But the use of this remedy for vomiting is unacceptable if it is a symptom of a severe pathology of the digestive organs (gall bladder, pancreas, liver).
+Since Smecta (other trade names: Diosmectite, Smectalia, Endosorb, Dioctab Solution) is also a non-systemic antacid, it can be prescribed for heartburn, stomach discomfort and other dyspeptic symptoms, for example, in case of poisoning and vomiting of bile.
+But the use of this drug for vomiting is unacceptable if it is a symptom of severe pathology of the digestive organs (gallbladder, pancreas, liver).

-But in case of alcohol poisoning, it is necessary to use not Smecta, but enterosorbents containing silicon dioxide (including colloidal, as in Polysorb) or aluminum oxide monohydrate (Algeldrat).
+But in case of alcohol poisoning, you should not use Smecta, but enterosorbents containing silicon dioxide (including colloidal, as in the drug Polysorb) or aluminum oxide monohydrate (Algedrate).
 Read more - What to do in case of alcohol poisoning?

 Release form

-Smecta is available in the form of a fine powder (packaged in 3 g sachets) and in the form of a ready-to-use suspension (also in 3 g sachets).
+Smecta is available in the form of a finely dispersed powder (packaged in 3 g sachets) and in the form of a ready-to-use suspension (also in 3 g sachets).

 Pharmacodynamics

-The active substance of this product - dioctahedral smectite or diosmectite - refers to layered clay minerals - aluminosilicates (containing salts of aluminosilicic acids) of the montmorillonite group.
-Its mechanism of action is not completely clear.
+The active substance of this product is dioctahedral smectite or diosmectite, which belongs to layered clay minerals – aluminosilicates (containing salts of aluminosilicic acids) of the montmorillonite group.
+The mechanism of its action is not fully understood.

-It is known that due to its complex crystal structure (there are three octahedrons in the hexagonal cells of the mineral, two of which are occupied by aluminum cations) and a very large specific surface, it easily absorbs water (the volume of adsorbed water exceeds the weight of the ingested smectite by eight times); while the powder does not dissolve in water, but swells strongly, reducing the amount of free water in the feces.
+It is known that due to its complex crystalline structure (the mineral's hexagonal cells contain three octahedrons, two of which are occupied by aluminum cations) and a very large specific surface area, it easily absorbs water (the volume of adsorbed water exceeds the weight of the smectite taken internally by eight times); at the same time, the powder does not dissolve in water, but swells strongly, reducing the amount of free water in the feces.

-Diosmectite changes the rheological properties of the mucus of the gastrointestinal tract (by binding to its protein-carbohydrate molecules), inhibits mucolysis of intestinal epithelial cells, prevents bacteria and viruses (ingested by mouth) from sticking to them, and adsorbs infectious agents (and their toxins) from the lumen gastrointestinal tract.
-In addition, diosmectite promotes an increase in the secretion of the glycoprotein MUC2 (mucin-2) in the colon, which protects the epithelium from antigens formed during inflammation.
-[2]
+Diosmectite changes the rheological properties of the gastrointestinal mucus (due to binding to its protein-carbohydrate molecules), inhibits mucolysis of intestinal epithelial cells, prevents bacteria and viruses (ingested orally) from adhering to them, and adsorbs infectious agents (and their toxins) from the lumen of the gastrointestinal tract.
+In addition, diosmectite promotes increased secretion of the glycoprotein MUC2 (mucin-2) in the colon, which protects the epithelium from antigens formed during inflammation. [ 2 ]

 Pharmacokinetics

-How fast does Smecta work?
-In cases of poisoning, the therapeutic effect of this remedy occurs after a few hours - depending on the time interval between the onset of symptoms and taking Smecta.
+How quickly does Smecta work?
+In cases of poisoning, the therapeutic effect of this drug occurs within a few hours - depending on the time interval between the onset of symptoms and taking Smecta.

 Dosing and administration

-Like other absorbents, Smecta is taken orally in case of poisoning: daily dose for children under one year old - 3 g (one sachet), for children under two years old - 3-6 g (one or two sachets); for children over two years old - 6-9 g (two or three sachets); for adults - 9-12 g (three to four sachets).
+Like other absorbents, Smecta is taken orally in case of poisoning: daily dose for children under one year old is 3 g (one sachet), for children under two years old - 3-6 g (one or two sachets); for children over two years old - 6-9 g (two or three sachets); for adults - 9-12 g (three or four sachets).

-• How to breed Smecta?
-The powder of one sachet is mixed with boiled water (130-150 ml or half a glass) at room temperature.
+- How to dilute Smecta?
+The powder from one sachet is mixed with boiled water (130-150 ml or half a glass) at room temperature.

-• How to drink Smecta - before meals or after?
-In case of poisoning, the remedy is used before meals.
+- How to drink Smecta - before or after meals?
+In case of poisoning, the drug is used before meals.

-• How much to drink Smecta in case of poisoning?
-In cases of food intoxication, diosmectite is used for two to three days.
+- How much Smecta to drink in case of poisoning?
+In cases of food poisoning, diosmectite is used for two to three days.

-• How many times to drink Smecta in case of poisoning?
+- How many times should you take Smecta for poisoning?
 Three to four doses a day are enough.

 Application for children

-The official instructions indicate that Smecta can be used for children from two months of age - as an adjunct to oral rehydration therapy for acute diarrhea, including poisoning and intestinal infections.
-[3]
+The official instructions indicate that Smecta can be used by children from two months of age – as an addition to oral rehydration therapy for acute diarrhea, including poisoning and intestinal infections. [ 3 ]

-It is imperative to maintain the water-electrolyte balance of the body and give children solutions for oral rehydration: Gastrolit, Glucosolan or Regidron in case of poisoning.
+It is essential to maintain the body's water-electrolyte balance and give children oral rehydration solutions: Gastrolit, Glucosolan or Regidron in case of poisoning.

-According to a Cochrane review published in April 2018, the use of diosmectite in children with acute diarrhea, by creating a barrier to the entry of toxins, may reduce intestinal inflammation caused by a viral infection.
+According to a Cochrane review published in April 2018, giving diosmectite to children with acute diarrhea may reduce intestinal inflammation caused by viral infection by creating a barrier to toxins.

-Details in the material - Smecta during pregnancy
+Read more in the article – Smecta during pregnancy

 Contraindications

-Smecta is contraindicated for use in motor dysfunction (paresis) of the intestine, obstructive intestinal obstruction and a high degree of intestinal failure of various etiologies.
+Smecta is contraindicated for use in cases of intestinal motor dysfunction (paresis), obstructive intestinal obstruction and high degrees of intestinal insufficiency of various etiologies.

-Side effects may include hypersensitivity reactions (with hives and itching) and constipation.
-Some may experience flatulence and vomiting after Smecta.
+Side effects may include hypersensitivity reactions (with urticaria and itching) and constipation.
+Some people may experience flatulence and vomiting after taking Smecta.

 Overdose